tantalum/tantalum.github.io/_drafts/bigdata-tar-pits.md

 To help discuss our tar pits we are going to make up an example use case.
 Our use case is going to be a game that sends a players current location on the game map to our system.
 Our system needs to collect the events, store them and make them available for ad-hoc query analysis.
 In addition our system needs to:

 - Maintain a real-time map of current player locations.
-- Maintain a per-player heat map of the player's movements around the map.
+- Maintain a per-player timeline of the player's movements around the map.

 ## Time is an Illusion

-When processing data in a big data system, you are processing multiple data items in parallel across a cluster of machines.
+When processing data in a big data system, you are most likely processing multiple data items in parallel across a cluster of machines.
 The distributed and parallel nature of the processing means that you lose most guarantees over message ordering, especially global ordering.

 In our game, multiple users are sending us messages with updates to their location.
 User A might live closer to our data center than user B. It is easy to imagine how an message from user B might arrive after a message from user A, even though the event occurred and was sent before user A's message.
 Even further once the messages are received the are put on a queue (e.g. a Kafka queue) and as nodes on the cluster become free they will pickup the next available message form the queue.
 A node might pick up a message from user A, and another node pickup the message from user B. The second node might finish processing message B and send the result down to the next step in the pipeline before the first node is done processing message A. The point is even if you could receive messages in order, processing them in parallel means you lose any guarantees that the messages will finish processing in the same order.